alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I learnt this the hard way with Pinboard.
 I was paying for an [archiving account], which promised to save a copy of all my bookmarks.
-But in recent years it's become unreliable -- sometimes it would fail to archive a page, and sometimes I couldn't retrieve a supposedly saved page.
+But in recent years it became unreliable -- sometimes it would fail to archive a page, and sometimes I couldn't retrieve a supposedly saved page.

 ### It should be easy to save new pages